 Send a Web Push Notification

-Sending to web devices is supported via our Push and Automation APIs.
-Simply include
+Sending to web devices is supported via our Push, A/B Tests, and Automation

 Web platform override.

 Configuration and Requirements